niy42/Web3.0/README.md

 ## Technologies Used

-- **Front-End:** React.js, HTML5, CSS3, JavaScript
+- **Front-End:** React.js, HTML5, TailwindCSS, JavaScript
 - **Blockchain Integration:** Solidity, Ethereum, MetaMask
 - **Development Tools:** Git, GitHub, VS Code, npm/yarn

 ## Getting Started

-To get started with [Your Application Name], follow these simple steps:
+To get started with BrokFree, follow these simple steps:

-1. **Clone the Repository**: `git clone https://github.com/your-username/your-repository.git`
+1. **Clone the Repository**: `git clone https://github.com/niy42/web3.0.git`
 2. **Install Dependencies**: `npm install` or `yarn install`
 3. **Start the Development Server**: `npm start` or `yarn start`
 4. **Connect MetaMask**: Ensure you have MetaMask installed and configured in your web browser.
 Connect your MetaMask wallet to access the full features of the application.